kruizer23/filespector/README.md

 ## Status

-The project is currently in the **pre-alpha** status, as it is still under development.
+The project is currently in the **beta** status, as it is still under development.
 Feel free to have a look at it, but keep in mind that it is not yet a finished product.
 Contributions are of course welcome.

 ## Dependencies